agtbaskara/getting_started_with_fpga/README.md

 This project uses the iCEBreaker switches and LEDs Pmod and the Digilent Seven-segment Pmod Display ([link](https://digilent.com/reference/pmod/pmodssd/start))

-Code is implemented using Lattice Radiant, and the simulations are tested using QuestaSim.
+Code is implemented using Lattice Radiant 2024.2, and the simulations are tested using QuestaSim 2024.2

 ![FPGA Board](docs/fpga_board.jpg)